 Spiral-bound books for each musician are supplied.
 A score with all text cues is supplied, as well as online links to rehearsal resources for the use of the musicians, conductor, and stage crew.

-Options to add Indigenous, local, and youth performers (eg. fiddle, dancers, soloists) and artwork.
+Options to add Indigenous, local, and youth performers (e.g., fiddle, dancers, soloists) and artwork.

 Technical

-This performance requires the services of two performers supplied by “The Spirit Horse Returns.”
+This performance includes two performers supplied by The Spirit Horse Returns.

 A sound system, projector, screen, and computer system for visual art is required.
 Visual art is supplied as multiple movie cues in a QLab environment.
 A musical theatre stage manager to call multiple cues must be provided.
 A cue sheet and script are supplied.